-Google announces 'KitKat' as next Android version as platform crosses 1 billion activationsAlex Wagner - Deputy Managing Editor, News Desk
+Google announces 'KitKat' as next Android version as platform crosses 1 billion activationsAlex Wagner - Editorial Director of News and Content

 Hot on the heels of Apple's announcement of its Sept.
 10 iPhone event, Google has revealed some major news of its own.
 Sundar Pichai, head of Chrome and Android, has announced that the Android 4.4 will officially be known as "KitKat."
 A landing page on the official Android website has confirmed KitKat as the "K" dessert, as well as the fact that the next version of Android will be 4.4 rather than 5.0.